miklevin/MikeLev.in/_posts/2025-03-31-mcp-ai-api-server.md

 the steps for you.* That's the goal with the `mcp` (*Model Context Controller*) here -- an official new *protocol* to do just that.

+## The Journey from Tightly Coupled to Plugin Architecture

 Admittedly, even with my hacked together ***JSON executer,*** it could only CREATE records in the Todo CRUD (Create, Read, Update, Delete) database app that was built into core -- *tightly coupled* with the core-app, as they say.
 But